ChakibHi/AltSpark/README.md

 1. Load the unpacked extension via `chrome://extensions` (enable Developer Mode, choose the `a11y-copy-helper` folder).
 2. Right-click any page or highlighted text and pick **AltSpark: Audit page** or **AltSpark: Audit selection**, or use the keyboard shortcut.
+3. Need a one-off alt description?
+Right-click the target image and choose **AltSpark: Describe this image** to open the quick overlay.
-3. Review findings in the side panel or overlay, apply safe changes instantly, copy suggestions, or ignore items that do not apply.
+4. Review findings in the side panel or overlay, apply safe changes instantly, copy suggestions, or ignore items that do not apply.

 ## Manual testing page